-Filing requirements for new chapter 12 cases in the following order:

-Filing Fee in full or Application to Pay Filing Fee in Installments

-Voluntary Petition - Official Form 101 or 201 - (all pages) with signature of Debtor/Joint Debtor(s), and if applicable, debtor's attorney (if you are filing without assistance of an attorney, you must include your telephone number in case you need to be contacted by the court)

-Part 5 (of Official Form 101) - Individual Debtor's Credit Counseling Briefing

-Certificate of the Credit Counseling Agency showing that you have completed the required counseling

-Request Regarding Debtor Electronic Notice - to indicate whether or not you wish to receive notices from the court electronically (A copy of a valid ID needs to be attached.)

-Social Security number - only include the last 4 digits of the Social Security number on the petition

-Schedule A/B - (106A/B) - Real and Personal Property (listing of all your property)

-Schedule C - (B6C) - Claim for Exemptions (local form if you are claiming exemptions authorized under North Carolina law, or Federal Form 106C -Property Claimed as Exempt)

-Schedule D - (Official Form 106D) - Creditors Holding Secured Claims (list all creditors that have collateral for their debt)

-Schedule E/F - (Official Form 106E/F) - Creditors Who Have Priority and Non-Priority Unsecured Claims - Priority: An unsecured claim that is entitled to be paid ahead of other unsecured claims that are not entitled to priority status.
+Filing requirements for new chapter 12 cases in the following order: Filing Fee in full or Application to Pay Filing Fee in Installments Voluntary Petition - Official Form 101 or 201 - (all pages) with signature of Debtor/Joint Debtor(s), and if applicable, debtor's attorney (if you are filing without assistance of an attorney, you must include your telephone number in case you need to be contacted by the court) Part 5 (of Official Form 101) - Individual Debtor's Credit Counseling Briefing Certificate of the Credit Counseling Agency showing that you have completed the required counseling Request Regarding Debtor Electronic Notice - to indicate whether or not you wish to receive notices from the court electronically (A copy of a valid ID needs to be attached.)
+Social Security number - only include the last 4 digits of the Social Security number on the petition Schedule A/B - (106A/B) - Real and Personal Property (listing of all your property) Schedule C - (B6C) - Claim for Exemptions (local form if you are claiming exemptions authorized under North Carolina law, or Federal Form 106C -Property Claimed as Exempt) Schedule D - (Official Form 106D) - Creditors Holding Secured Claims (list all creditors that have collateral for their debt) Schedule E/F - (Official Form 106E/F) - Creditors Who Have Priority and Non-Priority Unsecured Claims - Priority: An unsecured claim that is entitled to be paid ahead of other unsecured claims that are not entitled to priority status.
 Priority refers to the order in which these unsecured claims are to be paid.
 Non-Priority: A claim or debt for which a creditor holds no special assurance of payment, such as a mortgage or lien; a debt for which credit was extended based solely upon the creditor's assessment of the debtor's future ability to pay.

-Schedules G & H (106G & 106H) - (if applicable)

-Schedule I - (Official Form 106I) - Current Income of Individual Debtor(s)

-Schedule J - (Official Form 106J) - Current Expenditures of Individual Debtor(s)

-Schedule J-2 - (Official Form 106J2) - Expenses for Separate Household of Debtor 2 (if applicable)

-Summary of Assets & Liabilities (106Sum) and Declaration About Debtor's Schedules (106Dec)

-Statement of Financial Affairs
+Schedules G & H (106G & 106H) - (if applicable) Schedule I - (Official Form 106I) - Current Income of Individual Debtor(s) Schedule J - (Official Form 106J) - Current Expenditures of Individual Debtor(s) Schedule J-2 - (Official Form 106J2) - Expenses for Separate Household of Debtor 2 (if applicable) Summary of Assets & Liabilities (106Sum) and Declaration About Debtor's Schedules (106Dec) Statement of Financial Affairs Mailing Matrix

-Mailing Matrix

-Certification of Mailing Matrix (a certificate signed by Debtor/Joint Debtor(s) that states you have listed all creditors shown in your petition and their addresses are true and accurate to the best of your knowledge)

-Statement of Social Security Number (statement requiring the full social security number for the court but retained by the court as a non-public document)

-Disclosure of Compensation of Bankruptcy Petition Preparer - (Form 2800) (if you were assisted by anyone other than an attorney in the preparation of your petition)

-Declaration and Signature of Non-Attorney Bankruptcy Petition Preparer (11 U.S.C. § 110) (Form 119) (if you were assisted by anyone other than an attorney in the preparation of your petition)
+Certification of Mailing Matrix (a certificate signed by Debtor/Joint Debtor(s) that states you have listed all creditors shown in your petition and their addresses are true and accurate to the best of your knowledge) Statement of Social Security Number (statement requiring the full social security number for the court but retained by the court as a non-public document) Disclosure of Compensation of Bankruptcy Petition Preparer - (Form 2800) (if you were assisted by anyone other than an attorney in the preparation of your petition) Declaration and Signature of Non-Attorney Bankruptcy Petition Preparer (11 U.S.C. § 110) (Form 119) (if you were assisted by anyone other than an attorney in the preparation of your petition) Debtor Electronic Bankruptcy Noticing Request form with a copy of government issued ID.
 A deficiency notice is sent for any items which are omitted from the petition.
+Please make every effort A deficiency notice is sent for any items which are offlitted from the petition.
 Please make every effort to correct the deficiencies within the time allowed.